Wisconsin's 81st Assembly district

-The 81st Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in south-central Wisconsin, the district comprises the northwest corner of Dane County, and parts of western Columbia County, eastern Iowa County, and eastern Sauk County.
-It includes the city of Baraboo, and the villages of Arena, Black Earth, Blue Mounds, Mazomanie, Prairie du Sac, Ridgeway, Sauk City, and West Baraboo.
-The district also contains Devil's Lake State Park and Blue Mound State Park.
-The district is represented by Democrat Dave Considine, since January 2015.
+The 81st Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in south-central Wisconsin, the district comprises the northwest corner of Dane County, including northwestern suburban and exurban Madison.
+It includes the city of Middleton and the villages of Black Earth, Dane, Mazomanie, and Waunakee.
+The 81st district also contains two wards on the far north side of the city of Madison which include the Cherokee Park, Sherman Village, North Lake Mendota, Lerdahl Park and Whitetail Ridge neighborhoods.
+The district also contains Governor Nelson State Park, Mendota Mental Health Institute and Middleton Municipal Airport.
+The district has been represented by Democrat Alex Joers since January 2025; Joers previously represented the 79th district from 2023 to 2025.

-The 81st Assembly District is located within Wisconsin's 27th Senate district, along with the 79th and 80th Assembly districts.
+The 81st Assembly district is located within Wisconsin's 27th Senate district, along with the 79th and 80th Assembly districts.